razetime/ngn-k-tutorial/README.md

 An ngn/k tutorial.
 These are scripts for future videos, but can be used as learning material as is.

 ## TODOS
-- all parts need exercises
+- P3 onward needs exercises
-- modified assignment in p2

 Monadic verbs introduced: `+-*%,`
-Dyadic verbs introduced: `+-*%`
+Dyadic verbs introduced: `+-*%!>`

 ## How to use this tutorial

-This tutorial assumes you have some beginner programming knowledge, and a basic understanding of arrays.
+This tutorial assumes you have some beginner programming knowledge, and a basic understanding of what arrays are.

+The progression will start from explaining basic primitives, and move on to bigger concepts.
+The final few chapters will implement full programs in K, step by step.

 Primitive data will be given in this format: